Royal Rumble (2015): Preliminary matches

 The actual pay-per-view opened with The Ascension (Konnor and Viktor) facing The New Age Outlaws (Road Dogg and Billy Gunn).
 The Ascension had control for the majority of the match, however, Gunn came back with a tilt-a-whirl slam and positioned Viktor for the "Famouser".
 Viktor made a blind tag to Konnor and executed the "Fall of Man" on Gunn for the win.

-Next was the WWE Tag Team Championship match between The Miz and Damien Mizdow and The Usos.
+Next was the WWE Tag Team Championship match between The Miz and Damien Mizdow and The Usos (Jey Uso and Jimmy Uso).
 During the match, The Miz refused to tag Mizdow into the match, but Mizdow made a few saves.
 Miz executed a "Skull Crushing Finale" on Jey for a near-fall.
 Mizdow did the same to Jey but earned a near-fall again.
 The Usos won the match with a "Samoan Splash" on Miz.

 After that, The Bella Twins (Brie Bella and Divas Champion Nikki Bella) faced Paige and Natalya.
 Nikki executed a forearm smash on Natalya for the victory.